-If you are seeing a 500 error, white screen, or “too many redirects” here are some things to try in order to fix your WordPress website.
+If you are seeing a 500 error, a white screen, or “too many redirects” here are some things to try in order to fix your WordPress website.
 If you are web savvy you can usually fix things yourself.
 If any of the items below are too difficult for you to understand contact us or a professional.
 If you provide us with all the details we need to access your website we charge $75 per hour.
 Most jobs only take 1 hour.

 - Access your Domain Name and make sure there is an A record pointed to your server or host I.P. and that it is correct.
 When people purchase domain names not in the same account as their host this can become an issue.
 Sometimes the host will change the I.P. address of the server and your domain provider cannot know that it has changed.
 Also, double-check the numbers of the server I.P. to make sure they match.
 One number out of place will cause an error.